nocalhost/nocalhost.github.io/blog/api-six.md

 :::tip Code Change

-All code changes in development mode will **only take effect** in the development container.
+All code changes in DevMode will **only take effect** in the development container.

-After exiting the development mode, Nocalhost will reset the remote container to its original state (before the code is modified).
-In this way, after exiting the development mode, the modification of the code will **not** cause any changes or impact on the original environment.
+After exiting the DevMode, Nocalhost will reset the remote container to its original state (before the code is modified).
+In this way, after exiting the DevMode, the modification of the code will **not** cause any changes or impact on the original environment.

 :::